You may have already read first part of this blog post I’m Not Just The Girl You Call in An Emergency where I told you:

 Coaches like me keep people on track in a really nice, caring, non judgemental, supportive, friendly, smiley way.
 Or maybe you’ve got a buddy to keep you in check or if you’re doing it with someone else at the same time.
-On my coaching programmes, if you’re doing it as a family then you can all keep each other on track.
+My coaching programmes, are designed to teach you how to do it for yourself.
 It’s not about making you dependable on a Coach, it’s about internalising the new stuff and giving you the tools to be able to do it for yourself.
 To make yourself accountable.
 Say it out loud “Today I’m going to do this” and get on and do it!

 5) Reward yourself.

 Sometimes I’ve got my eye on something and if I do well in my business I will treat myself.
 I am obsessed with L’Occitane soap right now.
 The thing is with parenting is does get really overwhelming and you can have parenting ideas from loads of people but I think it’s important to remember that your mum-tuition is normally bang on the money and you should listen to that.
 You should take bits from whatever you hear then bring them all together and make your own formula for being a mum!

 Creating new habits isn’t as big a job as it seems

 It can be broken down and you can do it in small bits and make it achievable.
 As you do those little bits, little things become big things and then you can see yourself succeeding and you think, ‘Wow that’s amazing!’

 If you need a hand with that, join us every week at The Energy Pod so you can carve out a life you love and one that makes your whole family happy from the inside out.